vemonet/setup-spark/README.md

 - installing and adding `spark-submit` and `spark-shell` to PATH
 - setting `SPARK_HOME`, `PYSPARK_PYTHON` environment variable (and others) in the job

-This enables to test applications using a local Spark context.
+This enables to test applications using a local Spark context in GitHub Actions.

 # Usage